anglus/homework/README.md

 sudo apt-get install php5-mysql mysql-server
 ```

 After you enter this command, `apt-get` will download the two packages specifed, as well as any additional packages required by `mysql-server`.
-After you have installed `mysql-server`, you should see the following screen prompting you to set a password for your MySQL **root** user.
+While you are installing `mysql-server`, you should see the following screen prompting you to set a password for your MySQL **root** user.

 ![Enter a password for your MySQL root user and then select <Ok>](http://i.imgur.com/JY5ct8H.png?1)